We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Why R&D is needed

 For many years, the agriculture, forestry and fishery industries have used pesticides.
 They use pesticides to control weeds, pests, insect infestations, and disease carriers.
-Many feel that pesticides have increased world food security and standards of living.
-Without pesticides, Australian growers would have produced far fewer products.
+Many feel that pesticides have increased world food security and standards of living and that without pesticides, Australian growers would have produced far fewer products.

 Pesticides also have some negative impacts on the environment.
 For example, over-using pesticides could lead to the destruction of biodiversity.
 Pesticides threaten many species on the land and in the sea.
 This makes pesticides a concern for environmental sustainability.